 Eventually, I found my way back to Judaism and now belong to a synagogue in Norwich.
 But I am still a proud member of UUCN as well.
 My two religious homes complement and complete each other.
 I am grateful to UUCN for the opportunity to express my religious feelings in more than one way and in more than one setting.
 I am also grateful for the opportunity to help my local community and a distant land that desperately needs what we can offer.
 At UUCN, we want to serve, and we do.
 Wayne Silver.

-Dianne M. Daniels President, Board of Management
+Dianne M. Daniels Past President

 Why I am a Unitarian Universalist